soderlind/passwp-posts/README.md

 # PassWP Posts

-A WordPress plugin for password protecting your site's content.
-Protect all pages and posts or only selected ones—logged-in users always bypass.
+A simple password protection plugin for WordPress—no usernames, no accounts, just one shared password.
+Share the password with those who need access and they're in.
+Perfect for situations where you need quick, hassle-free access control without user management.

+## When to Use This Plugin

+PassWP Posts is ideal when you need **simple shared access** without the overhead of user accounts:

+- **Staging Sites** — Share a password with clients to preview their site before launch
+- **Client Portals** — Protect project documentation or deliverables with a single password
+- **Pre-launch Sites** — Keep your "Coming Soon" site private while you finish development
+- **Private Blogs** — Share personal content with family or friends using one easy password
+- **Internal Resources** — Protect company wikis or documentation from public access
+- **Event Websites** — Limit access to event details, schedules, or member areas
+- **Photography Galleries** — Share client proofs with a simple password (no login required)
+- **Educational Content** — Protect course materials for a class or workshop

+> **Note:** This is NOT a membership or user management plugin.
+If you need individual user accounts, different access levels, or tracking who accessed what, use a membership plugin instead.

 ## Features

-- **Single Password Protection**: Set one password for your entire site (no username required)
+- **One Password, No Username** — Visitors just enter the password—no account creation, no login forms
-- **Front Page Bypass**: The front page is always accessible without a password
+- **Front Page Always Public** — Your homepage remains accessible to everyone
-- **Logged-in User Bypass**: Authenticated users skip the password prompt
+- **Logged-in User Bypass** — WordPress users (editors, admins) skip the password prompt
-- **Protection Modes**: Protect all content (with exclusions) or only selected pages/posts
+- **Flexible Protection** — Protect all content (with exclusions) or only selected pages/posts
-- **Customizable Password Form**: Personalize colors, typography, logo, and more with live preview
+- **Customizable Form** — Match your brand with colors, typography, logo, and preset themes
-- **Preset Themes**: Choose from built-in themes (Default Purple, Business Blue, Dark Mode)
-- **Remember Me**: Visitors stay authenticated for a configurable duration
+- **Remember Me** — Visitors stay authenticated for a configurable duration
-- **Secure Cookie Handling**: Uses SHA256 hashing with WordPress salts for cookie security
-- **Native WordPress Methods**: Built using WordPress Settings API and password functions
+- **Secure** — Uses WordPress-native password hashing and secure cookies